Classical compass winds: Aulus Gellius

 Among the novelties is the disappearance of Caecias (NE, like in Pliny), although he does make a later note that "Caecias" is mentioned in Aristotle (but does not give it a position).
 Aquilo/Boreas seem well-enthroned at NE.
 Another surprise is the re-emergence of Eurus in the East, where it has not been seen since Homer.
-He seems to treat Eurus as a Latin name, giving the Aristotelean Apeliotes as the Greek equivalent, and reducing Subsolanus to a mere variant "from Roman sailors".
+He seems to treat Eurus as a Latin name, giving the Aristotelian Apeliotes as the Greek equivalent, and reducing Subsolanus to a mere variant "from Roman sailors".
 With Eurus now absent in the SE, Euronotus (previously SSE) is promoted to the vacant SE position.
 Finally, a new name, Caurus, is introduced as the NW wind.
 This is almost certainly a misspelling of Corus (NW).

 Aulus Gellius gives some information about local winds.
 He mentions Circius as a local wind in Gaul, known for its dizzying, circular motion, and notes its alternate spelling Cercius in Hispania (probably a reference to the Mistral) He also notes Iapyx (already mentioned, but first here explained as a local wind from Iapygia in Apulia) and periodic regional Etesian winds and the "Prodromi" (NW fore-winds, in Greek, πρόδρομοι).